naganandy/graph-based-deep-learning-literature/conference-publications/folders/publications_icml20/README.md

 - Interferometric Graph Transform:a Deep Unsupervised Graph Invariant Representation
 - Graph Optimal Transport for Cross-Domain Alignment
 - A Flexible Framework for Nonparametric Graphical Modeling that Accommodates Machine Learning
+- A Flexible Latent Space Model for Multilayer Networks

 </details>